Gareth Morgan (baseball)

-Gareth Broderick Morgan (born April 12, 1996) is a Canadian professional baseball outfielder in the Los Angeles Angels organization.
+Gareth Broderick Morgan (born April 12, 1996) is a Canadian former professional baseball outfielder.

 Career

+Amateur

 Born and raised in Toronto, Ontario, Morgan has also played on the Canadian junior national team, becoming the youngest player to do so, as he joined the team at age 14.

-He became the youngest player to participate in the Under Armour All-American Game powered by Baseball Factory in 2011 and the first Canadian to play in the Perfect Game All-American Game.
+Morgan became the youngest player to participate in the Under Armour All-American Game powered by Baseball Factory in 2011 and the first Canadian to play in the Perfect Game All-American Game.
 The 2013 game was played at Petco Park in San Diego, California.

-He began training with former Olympic sprinter Ben Johnson in 2013.
+Morgan began training with former Olympic sprinter Ben Johnson in 2013.

+Seattle Mariners

-He was drafted by the Seattle Mariners with the 74th overall pick in the 2014 Major League Baseball draft.
-He signed with Seattle and was assigned to the AZL Mariners where he batted .148 with two home runs and 12 RBIs in 45 games.
-Morgan returned to the Mariners in 2015 and posted a .225 batting average with five home runs and 30 RBIs in 55 games.
+Morgan was drafted by the Seattle Mariners with the 74th overall pick in the 2014 Major League Baseball draft.
+He signed with Seattle and was assigned to the rookie-level Arizona League Mariners where he batted .148 with two home runs and 12 RBI in 45 games.
+Morgan returned to the Mariners in 2015 and posted a .225 batting average with five home runs and 30 RBI in 55 games.

-In 2016, Morgan played in 38 total games between the AZL Mariners and the Bakersfield Blaze, posting a combined .232 average with one home run and 15 RBIs.
-He spent all of 2017 with the Clinton LumberKings where he batted .230 with a career high 17 home runs and 61 RBIs along with a .743 OPS.
+In 2016, Morgan played in 38 total games between the AZL Mariners and the Bakersfield Blaze, posting a combined .232 average with one home run and 15 RBI.
+He spent all of 2017 with the Clinton LumberKings where he batted .230 with a career high 17 home runs and 61 RBI along with a .743 OPS.
 He was released by the Mariners organization on April 19, 2019.

-He signed with the LA Angels April 2019.
+Los Angeles Angels

+On April 29, 2019, Morgan signed a minor league contract with the Los Angeles Angels.
+In 44 appearances for the High-A Inland Empire 66ers, he batted .290 with 20 home runs and 49 RBI; after being promoted to the Double-A Mobile BayBears, he hit .206 with one home run and 10 RBI.
+Morgan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

+In 2021, Morgan played in 38 games for the High-A Tri-City Dust Devils, but batted a paltry .181/.229/.292 with four home runs, 15 RBI, and three stolen bases.
+He was released by the Angels organization on August 5.